openstack/puppet-keystone/README.md

 Overview
 --------

-The keystone module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects as part of the core software.
-The module its self is used to flexibly configure and manage the identify service for Openstack.
+The keystone module is a part of [OpenStack](https://github.com/openstack), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects as part of the core software.
+The module itself is used to flexibly configure and manage the identity service for OpenStack.

 Module Description
 ------------------

 The keystone module is a thorough attempt to make Puppet capable of managing the entirety of keystone.
 This includes manifests to provision region specific endpoint and database connections.
 Types are shipped as part of the keystone module to assist in manipulation of configuration files.

-This module is tested in combination with other modules needed to build and leverage an entire Openstack software stack.
+This module is tested in combination with other modules needed to build and leverage an entire OpenStack software stack.

 Setup
 -----

 **What the keystone module affects**

-* [Keystone](http://docs.openstack.org/developer/keystone/), the identify service for Openstack.
+* [Keystone](http://docs.openstack.org/developer/keystone/), the identity service for OpenStack.

 ### Installing keystone